 a.
 Each team in the tournament will provide a crew of 3 referees.
 These referees will be assigned up to 3 games, based on their qualifications.
 Coaches, players and parents in the tournament will not be allowed to referee in their own division unless approved by Referee Administrator.
 Youth referees must carry a letter of certification from their Regional Referee Administrator along with a Youth Volunteer form and be prepared to present it to any Tournament Official upon request.

 b.
-Referees and Assistant Referees shall self-assign on the referee scheduling site subject to by the Referee Administrator.
+Referees and Assistant Referees shall self-assign on the referee scheduling site, with approval from the Referee Administrator.

 c.
 All games shall be officiated by a diagonal system of control (one referee and two assistant referees).
 If three referees are not available for the games, then club linespersons will be used.

 d.
-All referees should be of the highest caliber possible and each referee must be AYSO trained and certified with current season volunteer form on file.
+All referees should be of the highest caliber possible and each referee must be AYSO trained and certified with current season volunteer form completed.

 e.
 Referees shall, at all times, impose the Rules & Regulations of competition as defined by AYSO, the FIFA Laws of the Game and the Turkey Tournament Rules.